 This stock is currently trading at $2.12 at 2:43 pm PDT.
 The strong P/E ratio in multiples of 4 (4.40 to be exact) has urged several investors to invest their money in this company.

 Cascades Inc is a Canadian company that manufactures, converts, and sells tissue products and packaging materials.
 The company employs recycled fibres to manufacture high-quality paper and hygiene products.
 Although the demand for such products remains steady over time, Cascade’s e-commerce ventures have massively helped their sales.
 The company mainly operates in Canada but has a diverse client base in the USA and Italy.

 Recently, the company increased its dividends by 50%.
 Cascades Inc. also recorded a sale of $956 million in the second quarter of 2021.
-In addition, it has recently announced its Fluff and Tuff product line that consists of 100% recyclable packaging.
+In addition, it has recently announced its Fluff and Tuff product line, which consists of 100% recyclable packaging.

 The company has a P/E ratio of 10.60 and has a share volume just short of the 100k mark.
 The company stock is currently trading at $15.57 at 3:30 pm PDT.
 Stock analysts believe that Cascades Inc. is an opportunistic stock that has a minimal chance of losing money in the near future.